aliceriot/CryptoPals/set2/ex10/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2a/CBC_decryption.svg/601px-CBC_decryption.svg.png)

 Cool.
-If you want to run it there's a little shell script that builds the program and sets the environmental variables correctly.
-You'll need `pkg-config`, `cmake`, and headers for OpenSSL and glib-2.0, then do:
+If you want to run it there's a little shell script that builds the program and sets the environment variables correctly.
+You'll need `pkg-config`, `cmake`, and headers for OpenSSL and glib-2.0.
+Then do:

 ```
 ./solve.sh